NMKY Helsinki

 NMKY Helsinki (Helsingin NMKY, HNMKY for short) is a YMCA in Helsinki, Finland, best known for its basketball section.
 Other activities include sports like floorball and martial arts, scouting, choirs, orchestras and various youth clubs.

 Basketball

 The basketball section of NMKY Helsinki was founded in 1927 as the first basketball club in Finland.
 Due to financial difficulties, both men and women's first squads were dissolved in 2009.
-HNMKY currently plays in the Finnish third tier II divisioona with their Under-23 squad.
+HNMKY currently plays in the Finnish second tier I division A.